l1npengtul/kindkapibari/coconutpak/README.md

 The files should end in `.copt` (**CO**conut**P**ak**T**ext)

 Note: The max time for responses are 5000 milliseconds of wait.

 Note: Use markdown for basic text formatting.
-We follow the CommomMark standard, with strikethrough and tables enabled.
+We follow the CommonMark standard, with strikethrough and tables enabled.

 Tags:
 - `<response>`: An individual response.
 There may be multiple.